We just launched HRIS Sync, automate employee benefits management ⚡️

 The final step is completing an online compliance statement.

-To complete this declaration of compliance, The Pensions Regulator will offer you a letter code and PAYE (Pay As You Earn) reference.
+To complete this declaration of compliance, the Pensions Regulator will offer you a letter code and PAYE (Pay As You Earn) reference.

 Alternatively, you can choose a re-enrolment date.